fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/template_for_post.md

 # Search for Widgets that meet the criteria [/api/v5/query/widget/]

-Nice description on the endpoint.
+Nice description of the endpoint.
 What does it do?
 What is it for?

 ## POST